cntnd/date/README.md

-# skeleton for cntnd module
+# date - cntnd module

 * refactor the following files with your module name:
     * php\inlcudes *.php (also input or output)